vuejsfrankfurt/vuejsfrankfurt.de/docs/events/upcoming.md

 # :dancer: Upcoming Events

-If you are interested in giving talks, workshops etc. please let us know by filling out our [Speaking @ Vue.js Frankfurt form](./speaking.md) or contacting [Alex or Victoria](../about/team.md) directly.
+If you are interested in giving talks, workshops etc. please let us know by filling out our [Speaking @ Vue.js Frankfurt form](./speaking.md) or contacting [Alex](../about/team.md) directly.

 [Learn more...](https://www.meetup.com/de-DE/vuejsfrankfurt/events/262091384/)